xwl42/tp/docs/UserGuide.md

 ```

 **Examples:**
-- `delete 2` followed by `undo` — Restores the deleted student back to the list.
+- Restores the deleted student back to the list: `delete 2` followed by `undo`.
-- `edit 1 n/Wrong Name` followed by `undo` — Reverts the student's name to its original value.
+- Reverts the student's name to its original value: `edit 1 n/Wrong Name` followed by `undo`.
-- `add i/A1234567X n/John Doe p/12345678 e/john@u.nus.edu g/JohnDoe` followed by `undo` — Removes the newly added student.
+- Removes the newly added student: `add i/A1234567X n/John Doe p/12345678 e/john@u.nus.edu g/JohnDoe` followed by `undo`.
-- `delete 2` followed by `list` followed by `undo` — Still restores the deleted student back to the list (non-modifying commands like `list` don't affect undo).
+- Still restores the deleted student back to the list (non-modifying commands like `list` don't affect undo): `delete 2` followed by `list` followed by `undo`.

 <box type="tip">